indimail/indimail-virtualdomains/.github/README-indimail.md

 ### How do I set up a standalone MTA using qmta-send

-A qmta installation using qmta-send is just like an indimail-mini installation, except that it has a single queue named <u>qmta</u>.
+A qmta installation using qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8) is just like an indimail-mini installation, except that it has a single queue named <u>qmta</u>.
 This queue is processed by a single daemon [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8). [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8) is like [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) provided by indimail-mta, except that it doesn't require multiple daemons - [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8), [qmail-lspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-spawn.8)/[qmail-rspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-rspawn.8), [qmail-clean(8)](https://github.com/indimail/indimail-mta/wiki/qmail-clean.8).
 Just like indimail-mini,

 * You don't require MySQL
 * You don't require daemontools, ucspi-tcp.
 You don't need to add anything to inetd.conf.